Abhishek5282/MovieFlex/README.md

-# Microsoft Engage 2022

-This project is being developed for Microsoft Engage 2022 mentorship program.
-In this project I have used Machine Learning algorithms and various other algorithms to implement movie recommendation system .
+ In this project, I have used Machine Learning algorithms and various other algorithms to implement a movie recommendation system.

 ## Tech Stack

 **Client:** React, Redux, Material UI

-**Server:** Node, Express , Passport JS , Flask , JupyterNotebook
+**Server:** Node, Express, Passport JS, Flask , JupyterNotebook

 ## Features

 - Recommend Movies
 - Detail View Of Every Movie
-- Detail View Of Every Cast Of Movie
+- Detail View Of Every Cast Of the Movie
 - More Popular Movie Of Particular Cast
 - Latest And Upcoming Movies List With Rating
 - Google Authentication